Blackheart340/object-trace/Readme.md

 # Object-trace

-`object-trace` helps you to find way to your property deep inside your nested object.
+`object-trace` helps you to find a way to your property deep inside your nested object.
-For example, you know the property name but don't know where it's placed. `object-tracer` going to find it for you.
+For example, you know the property name but don't know where it's placed. `object-tracer` is going to find it for you.

 ## Usage:
 ```js